amebalabs/anybuffer-landing/_pages/faq.md

 **A:** There are quite a few ways to add things to Anybuffer, covering the wide variety of use cases:

 * Main app
   * Paste from clipboard
     * Press the Paste button
     * Keyboard shortcut CMD+V
- * Automatically
+    * Automatically (enable in settings)
   * From Add Menu
     * Add from Photos
     * Add from Files
     * Scan Documents
     * Create a Sketch
   * iPad only: Drag&Drop from other apps
 * Share Extension
 * Today Widget
 * Shortcuts app